nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_population.md

 ## Principles for populating the medication request profiles ##

-When populating the MedicationRequest profile it may appear that a number of fields will be duplicated in other associated resources.
-In the interests of minimising redundancy the 2 following principles should be applied when populating the MedicationRequest profiles,
+When populating the MedicationRequest profile it may appear that fields are duplicated in other associated resources.
+In the interests of minimising redundancy, the 2 following principles SHOULD be applied when populating the MedicationRequest profiles:
-1. All mandatory fields must be populated
+1. All mandatory fields MUST be populated.
-2. Required fields should always be populated where the data exists in the system with the exception of where a lexically identical value exists for an equivalent data item in one of the parent profiles.
+2. Required fields SHOULD always be populated where the data exists in the system apart from where a lexically identical value exists for an equivalent data item in one of the parent profiles.
 For a Medication Request with intent 'plan' the associated MedicationStatement would be the parent profile.
-For a MedicationRequest with intent 'order' the associated MedicationStatement and MedicationRequest with intent 'plan' are both considered parent profiles.
+For a MedicationRequest with intent 'order', the associated MedicationStatement and MedicationRequest with intent 'plan' are both considered parent profiles.

-## Medication Request ##
+## Medication request ##

 <table>
   <thead>